-Scoring: 50 rounds scored by use of a B-27 Target with the cumulative total multiplied by .4 to determine the percentile score.
+- Scoring: 50 rounds scored by use of a B-27 Target with the cumulative total multiplied by .4 to determine the percentile score.
 Total possible: 250 points = 100%.
-Eighty percent (80%) is required to qualify (200 points).

-Qualification: Students must score 80% once in three attempts using service or duty ammunition and service or duty equipment.
+Eighty percent (80%) is required to qualify (200 points). - Qualification: Students must score 80% once in three attempts using service or duty ammunition and service or duty equipment.
 Practice rounds cannot be used for qualification.
-Students must be notified as to which are the actual qualification attempts.

-Administration: Students will fire the required number of rounds from each yard line.
-If all rounds are not fired from a given point, the student CANNOT fire additional rounds from another yard line to "catch up."
+Students must be notified as to which are the actual qualification attempts. - Administration: Students will fire the required number of rounds from each yard line.
+In the event that not all rounds are fired from a given point, the student CANNOT fire additional rounds from another yard line in an attempt to "catch up."